 The Part Where Humanity Has No Choice

-The twist: you’re going to do this anyway.
+The twist: you might do this anyway.
 Not because it’s right (though it is), but because:

-- The defense contractors want money (they don’t care where it comes from)
+The military contractors want money (they don’t care where it comes from)

 Everyone’s greed aligns perfectly to accidentally save humanity.
 It’s like you’re going to cure death by mistake while trying to get rich.